DataDog/hiring-engineers/answers.md

 * Take a snapshot of this graph and use the @ notation to send it to yourself.

-I'm not sure what "this graph" is.
+I wasn't sure what "this graph" was referencing.
 It does not seem possible to take a snapshot of an entire timeboard, so I took a snapshot of the anomaly graph.

 <img src = "https://s3.amazonaws.com/tomgsmith99-datadog/snapshot.png">